What if you had the IQ of Einstein or Isaac Newton? Would that guarantee you success in every endeavor of life?

 Maybe if it was us sitting under a tree and an apple fell down, instead of gravity, we might feel smug eating it up or better still, look up and pluck out some more!

 That’s how we all are – all are wired differently and a higher IQ does not mean success.
-Did you know that Einstein and Newton, both were completely at sea when it come to stock market and lost immense amounts of money?
+Did you know that Einstein and Newton, both were completely at sea when it came to stock market and lost immense amounts of money?

 Einstein invested almost his entire prize money from the 1921 Nobel Award in the stock markets and he lost almost all of its when the markets crashed in 1929.

 Prior to that, Isaac Newton, who was more of a cautious investor, put all his money into Govt bonds – uneventful but gave him a steady and predictable source of income.
 Then the London stock markets started booming and he tentatively put some of the money; that went well so he converted some bonds into equity; that too went well and driven by greed – he was already rich, he wanted to get richer.
 Soon, almost all his bonds had become equity and then that winter, the markets collapsed and Newton’s losses were irrecoverable.

 Einstein and Newton, both were brilliant and numbers were their lifelines.
 All their scientific calculations were based on time, risk and mathematics; yet none of this genius worked in their favor when it came to the stock markets.